portets/Flux2-Image-Gen-GUI/README.md

 Install CUDA 13+ if you have an Nvidia GPU.\

 On Windows:\
-add the CUDA PATH for CUDA_HOME, the CUDA installer only fills the PATH for CUDA_PATH.\
+Add the CUDA PATH for CUDA_HOME, the CUDA installer only fills the PATH for CUDA_PATH.\
-Use the correct PyTorch install command for your machine from this page: https://pytorch.org/get-started/locally/
+Use the correct PyTorch install command for your machine from this page: https://pytorch.org/get-started/locally/\
 Then:
 ```
 pip install diffusers transformers accelerate